AbbyEeninkwinkel/host_probe/README.md

 No stress due to it's simplicity and endless tuning possibilities.

 ## Instruction.
-Clone de repo or put the code below in a file named <i>host_probe.sh</i> and make sure to run
+Clone this repo or put the code below in a file named <i>host_probe.sh</i> and make sure to run
 ```
 chmod u+x host_probe.sh
 ```